youreachedrahat/netflix-clone/README.md

 I have built this project using the following tools & techniques:
 - HTML 5.0
+    - Made the structure of the website by identifying the appropriate elements required
 - CSS
 - CSS Modules.
+    - Styling and align items on the page to make structure accurate, and for effects such as hover and focus.
 - VSCode.
+    - IDE- to quickly format and write syntax
 - Javascript
+    - FAQ Section: hiding and showing accordion on click
+    - Browse Page: display of movies card on category option
 - Github Actions.
 - Github Pages.